Gardens and designed landscapes are a fragile and finite resource that can be easily damaged or lost.

 The planning authority must consult Historic Environment Scotland on development proposals considered to affect an Inventory garden or designed landscape.
 Our involvement is limited to development that requires planning permission.

-Forestry Commission Scotland may also consult us for our views on significant felling proposals and other woodland management within such Inventory sites.
+Scottish Forestry may also consult us for our views on significant felling proposals and other woodland management within such Inventory sites.

 3 Day-to-day running and maintenance